Top US officials expected to get COVID-19 vaccine this week

 Public distribution of the shot is initially limited to front-line health workers and people in nursing homes and long-term care facilities

 The exact number and role of officials set to receive the vaccine is classified, according to senior administration officials.
 It is not expected to include Trump and Vice President Mike Pence themselves at this point.
 Lawmakers on Capitol Hill have yet to be informed how many doses they will receive and have yet to develop a vaccination plan, one official said.
+The Supreme Court did not comment on whether justices or other key staff would be vaccinated.

 The full rollout is being coordinated by the National Security Council, officials said, in concert with the White House Medical Unit, the Department of Homeland Security, the Office of Management and Budget and the Department of Health and Human Services.